SDXorg/pysd/docs/development/contributing.rst

  * Anything that is not endemic to System Dynamics (such as plotting, integration, fitting, etc) should either be implemented using external tools, or omitted.
  * Stick to SD.
 Let other disciplines (ABM, Discrete Event Simulation, etc) create their own tools.
- * Use external model creation tools
+ * Use external model creation tools.

-* Use the core language of system dynamics.
+* Use the core language of System Dynamics.

  * Limit implementation to the basic XMILE standard.
  * Resist the urge to include everything that shows up in all vendors' tools.